 Second, this book is intended for the professional who works in data communications and networking.
-The book has many detailed descriptions of the technical aspects of communications, along with illustrations where appropriate.
+The book has many detailed descriptions of the technical aspects of communications from a business perspective.
 Moreover, managerial, technical, and sales personnel can use this book to gain a better understanding of fundamental concepts and trade-offs not presented in technical books or product summaries.